 This is the taco recipe was invented in the 1970s by a Scandanavian mother.
 It's quick, easy, inexpensive, and delicious.
 Make a note: these tacos are very mild.
 If you like your tacos spicy, add a jalapeno or two and use hot salsa.

 These tacos are made from a beef mixture with salsa and refried beans and chili powder.
 Fill crisp taco shells with cheese, lettuce, and sour cream.
 You could, of course, add other ingredients to this recipe.
-Try some guacamole or chopped avocado.
+Try some guacamole or chopped avocado and homemade taco sauce.
 Some pickled jalapeno peppers are a nice addition if you like a spicy kick in your tacos.

 Serve these tacos with some cold pop and beer, and perhaps some fresh fruit.